atoserik/flask-kube-example/README.md

 This is another intreresting solution that make possible to have an ingress covered by tls that redirect over multiple services that don't expose http over tls.

-This implementation is obtained creating another couple of key/cert files with the same command:
+This implementation is obtained creating a couple of key/cert files with the same command:

     openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365